-By using tulle wedding decorations, you can make your wedding unique and memorable.
+Tulle wedding decorations can make your wedding unique and memorable.

 The fabric can be used indoors or outdoors.

-Plus, it is amazingly inexpensive and comes in almost any color.
+Plus, it is amazingly inexpensive and comes in a variety of colors.

 You can purchase the fabric online or at any local fabric or hobby shop.